Job Description

 REQUIREMENTS

-• 4rd-year university students or recent graduates from fields such as Environment, Economics, Data Science, IT, or any discipline with strong analytical thinking.
+• 4th-year university students or recent graduates from Environment, Economics, Data Science, IT, Engineering, Geography, Remote Sensing, Statistics, or any discipline with strong analytical thinking.

 2. Basic Skills